 There are as many reasons to visit Israel with Gate 1 Travel as there are historic and religious sites in this incredible nation.
 If you’ve traveled with us before, you know that our value is unmatched.
 This is especially true in Israel, where we’ve fostered longstanding relationships for many years.
-Thanks to our contacts, we can offer our value-priced, discovery-packed 8 Day Essential Israel trip starting from only $1099 including airfare from either New York or Chicago.
 No other company shows you the best of Israel for less.

 Of course, the most convincing reason to visit Israel lies in the inspirational blend of culture, religion and history you’ll find here.
 Read on to learn more.

 Perhaps no other city in the world boasts such a dense concentration of religious sites as Jerusalem.
 Many call this city the soul of Israel, and it’s easy to understand why.
 Powerful and moving emblems of faith appear on every corner of the Old City, as you’ll see in the Stations of the Cross that line the Via Dolorosa, or Way of Sorrows.
 Jesus is said to have walked this road while bearing His cross.
 This pilgrimage route – and our own walk – ends at the Church of the Holy Sepulchre, built on the site of His crucifixion.
 It’s a particularly moving visit – especially if you also pay homage at the place of His birth, Bethlehem’s Church of the Nativity, and at the Church of the Annunciation in the city of His youth, Nazareth.